MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extension-example.md

 ```

 > [!TIP]
-> Use the shortcuts `tpage, Page of typeList` to create the basic structure for the page object.
+> Use the shortcuts `tpage, Page of type list` to create the basic structure for the page object.

 ## Customer table extension object
 The following code extends the Customer table with the `Reward ID` field.